omnect/omnect-device-service/README.md

 }

-The supported reset `type` and the documentation in general can be found in the [meta-ics-dm layer](https://github.com/omnect/meta-ics-dm#factory-reset).
+The supported reset `type` and the documentation in general can be found in the [meta-omnect layer](https://github.com/omnect/meta-omnect#factory-reset).

 The **optional** `restore_settings` array can be used to define user settings that must be restored after wiping device storage.
 Currently only `wifi` settings in `wpa_supplicant.conf` can be restored.